holepunchto/hyperdht/README.md

 Fetch all matching mutable values from the DHT.

-Any values found are emitted in a `data` event where the data object takes the form: `{value, sig, seq, salt}`.
+Any values found are emitted in a `data` event where the data object takes the form: `{id, value, sig, seq, salt}`.
+The `id` is the ID of the responding Node.

 #### Put / Get Stream Interface